2nd annual Christmas Toy Drive benefits those in need within the Cowichan Valley : My Cowichan Valley Now

 The first toy drive was held last year and Nightingale was so impressed with the community response that he decided to hold it again.

-After a huge donation from Heronwood Custom Cabinetry, Nightingale offered an olive branch to owner Jason Fifield to help organize the event this year.
+After a huge donation from Heronwood, Nightingale offered an olive branch to owner Jason Fifield to help organize the event this year.
 Fifield jumped at the opportunity, and Nightingale is hoping other organizations might want to help grow the event next year.

 “Absolutely anyone that’s interested.
 We’re trying to continue to grow this thing,” he says.
 “We’d be very grateful.”